 Many women in their late adult years show premenstrual syndrome symptoms.
 The indicators of this condition include irritability, abdominal bloating, anxiety, breast tenderness, and headache.
 Often, these symptoms are short-lived.

-However, the syndrome might persist for some females, thus interrupting their overall well-being.
+However, the syndrome might persist for some women, thus interrupting their overall well-being.
 At this stage, your premenstrual syndrome will have deteriorated into a severe type of depression known as a premenstrual dysphoric disorder.

 What Are the Common Signs of Depression in Women?